10 Facts About PRINCE2 Certification

 10. There Are No CPD Requirements

-Unlike other professional qualifications, there is no need to keep a log of your continuous professional development (CPD).
-There is nobody who will look at this as PRINCE2 is not a membership-based organization.
+Unlike other professional qualifications, there is no need to keep a log of your continuous professional development (CPD) since PRINCE2 is not a membership-based organization.

 Keep up your professional development and continue to learn new things as you go, but you don’t have to prove it to anyone once you’ve gained your PRINCE2 qualifications.